tower1ight/World/1.People/Groups and Factions/Goblins/Goblins.md

 	 - grown in sheets for a starch, often shreaded into something like rice, delicacy grown in pig blood
 # Systems and Hierarchys
 #### Currency and Commerce
-Populist goblins divesting from network based currency bbugb
+Populist goblins: divesting from network based currency, they have dev3eloped as crystalized mold coil: one side has a smooth edge, another has a pic bbugb